SonaniAkshit/DSA-for-ML/Prompt.md

 * Best practices
 * Interview revision points
 * Production engineering insights
+* in the last line add one line to any tech gaint and author say for this and it's name like

+> *"Success is a lousy teacher.
+It seduces smart people into thinking they can't lose" * *~ Bill Gates*

+this is for success but i want for given topic
 This section should serve as a quick revision sheet.

 ---